Each session of the course includes a theoretical and a practical skills part

-By evaluating one of their fellow students' negotiations they are provided with the opportunity to reflect on the various aspects that play an important role and discuss those in class.
+By evaluating one of their fellow students' negotiations they are provided with the opportunity to reflect on the various aspects playing an important role and discussing those in class.

 Students will have reached the level C1 according to the Common European Framework.

 In general, students are required to attend all classes; one absence will be tolerated, but the instructor should ideally be informed in advance to make any necessary arrangements.

 Theoretical part: interactive approach

 Practical skills part: case-studies based role-plays and simulations; video analysis of model negotiations and students´ own performance, with discussion

 Attendance of all sessions is required (formal records of attendance will be kept).

 - written assessment/evaluation of another group's presentation (20%)